rokath/tcobs/docs/TCOBSSpecification.md

 * TCOBS is a different kind of [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) package framing, inspired by [rlercobs](https://docs.rs/kolben/0.0.3/kolben/rlercobs/index.html) with focus on speed and minimizing size.
 * TCOBS uses various chained sigil bytes to achieve an additional lossless compression if possible.
 * Each encoded package ends with an additional sigil byte and has in the worst case 1 additional byte per 32 bytes, but usually the encoded data are smaller than the unencoded because of the compression.
-  * TCOBS encoding (the ending sigil byte) is inspired also by [rCOBS](https://github.com/Dirbaio/rcobs).
+  * TCOBS encoding is inspired also by [rCOBS](https://github.com/Dirbaio/rcobs) (the ending sigil byte).
 It allows a straight forward encoding avoiding lookahead and makes this way the embedded device code simpler.
 * `0` is used as delimiter byte between the packages containing no `0` anymore.
 It is up to the user to insert the **optional** delimiters for framing.

 ###  1.1. <a name='Whynotin2steps'></a> Why not in 2 steps?